lukehollis/hack-mesh/README.md

 Simplest way to deploy a mesh of sensors for resilient communication defense / offense with packaged goodies.
 You can think of it as a mesh station.

+## Base station

+- cd frontend/
+- pip install -r requirements.txt
+- flask --debug run

+This will start a server with maps reading from a json file being written by an ESP-32 connected to the PC

 ## Intro to painlessMesh

 painlessMesh is a library that takes care of the particulars of creating a simple mesh network using esp8266 and esp32 hardware.
 The goal is to allow the programmer to work with a mesh network without having to worry about how the network is structured or managed.